 Samuel Levine, tenor

 Sam Levine is a radical voice in opera.
 The “wonderfully appealing,” “ardent tenor” (The New York Times) regularly performs new and contemporary works to great acclaim, while collaborating with cutting-edge directors and presenters to explore new ways of performing the standard repertory.
 His performances are distinguished by his “full-bodied” and “bright-voiced” tenor (The Wall Street Journal), deeply sensitive musicianship, and winning charisma on stage.
+In the 2018-19 season, Mr. Levine will return to Oper Frankfurt in a series of exciting roles, including Bertoldo in the contemporary opera Enrico by Manfred Trojahn, as well as Andy in Lost Highway by Austrian composer Olga Neuwirth in a new production by rising director Yuval Sharon.
+Additional European appearances include the role of Vogelsang in Wagner’s Die Meistersinger von Nürnberg at Nationatheatre Maanheim.

 Mr. Levine is a 2017 graduate of the Juilliard School, where he received of the Artist Diploma in Opera Studies and the Novice Career Advancement Grant.
 Roles at Juilliard included Vana Kudrjas in Kat’a Kabanova, 1st Armed Guard in The Magic Flute, and Le Mari in Le Mamelles de Tirésias.
 He also appeared with Steven Blier and the New York Festival of Song, both at Juilliard and under the auspices of the 5 Boroughs Music Festival.
 Outside engagements during this period included a return to Boston Lyric Opera for Carmen; Mascagni’s Iris at Bard SummerScape; the world premiere of Three Way at Nashville Opera; a workshop of Ariodante at National Sawdust with frequent collaborators RB Schlather and Geoffrey McDonald; and Testo in Monteverdi’s Il Combattimento with Cantata Profana.